statebox/cli-tool/README.md

 stbx convert -i myProject.pnpro --list

 # pick one and output as NBPT
-stbx convert -i myProject.pnpro --net "name" --format=nbpt
+stbx convert -i myProject.pnpro --one "name" --format=nbpt
 ```

 ```
-# convert all and write to `myProject.nets`
+# convert all and write to `myProject.nets` as NLL
 stbx convert -i myProject.pnpro --all -o myProject.nets
 ```

-If you convert with `--all`, the output format is a JSON list of either `nbpt` or `nll` object.
+If you convert with `--all`, the output format is a JSON dictionary of either `nbpt` or `nll` object, indexed by page title.